mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 **Azure Blob storage Container (existing)** will connect to an existing Azure Blob storage Container with the provided storage account name and key.
 All apps will use the same Container bucket and account credentials.
 You will need to provide all the information about your Azure Blob storage such as plan name, account name, account key, and container name.

 {{% alert type="info" %}}
-Configuration parameters will not validated and will be provided to the Mendix app as-is.
+Configuration parameters will not be validated and will be provided to the Mendix app as-is.
 If the arguments are not valid or there's an issue with permissions, the Mendix Runtime will fail to start the and deployment will appear to hang with **Replicas running** and **Runtime** showing a spinner.
 {{% /alert %}}

 {{% alert type="info" %}}

-If you select _Yes_ to the _Can this storage be used by multiple environments?_ question, all environments using that Storage Plan will be using the same account name and account keys keys and will have identical permissions.
+If you select *Yes* to the *Can this storage be used by multiple environments?* question, all environments using that Storage Plan will be using the same account name and account keys keys and will have identical permissions.
-All apps using will write into the same Azure Blob storage Container into its root directory.
+All apps using will write into the root directory of same Azure Blob storage Container.

-To avoid compromising security, answer _No_ to the _Can this storage be used by multiple environments?_ question.
+To avoid compromising security, answer *No* to the *Can this storage be used by multiple environments?* question.
 This way, only one app will be able to use this Storage Plan, and attaching another app to the same storage plan will not be possible.

 {{% /alert %}}

 {{% alert type="info" %}}
 If the plan name already exists you will receive an error that it cannot be created.
-This is not a problem, you can continue to use the plan, which will now have the new configuration.
+This is not a problem, you can continue to use the plan, and it will now have the new configuration.
 {{% /alert %}}

 {{% alert type="info" %}}